-Among all impacts (actions, influences, corrections, …) on the risk factors, changing your eating habits is one of the easiest ways to decrease your risk, as it is directly related to other catalysts, such as being overweight and having high blood pressure.
+Among all impacts on the risk factors, changing your eating habits is one of the easiest ways to decrease your risk, as it is directly related to other catalysts, such as being overweight and having high blood pressure.

 In general, advice from medical professionals leans towards a diet rich in fruit and vegetables and low in saturated fats.
 But within this there are certain foods, food groups and dietary patterns that can significantly increase or decrease your risk of stroke.
 Here’s a quick overview of the important ones:

 It makes sense that a healthy diet shouldn’t be high in fat.
 But it’s the type of fat that seems to be more crucial when it comes to stroke.
 Polyunsaturated fats, as found in fish oils, are widely known to reduce your risk.
-While trans-fats, common in cakes, pies and biscuits, have been shown to dramatically increase inflammation throughout the body, damage the inner lining of the blood vessels and raise levels of bad cholesterol, which is very harmful to the heart (4).
+While high intake of trans-fats, common in cakes, pies and biscuits, have been shown to dramatically increase inflammation throughout the body, damage the inner lining of the blood vessels and raise levels of bad cholesterol, which is very harmful to the heart (4).

-Research shows, the more processed meat, unprocessed meat and poultry we eat, but not fish, significantly increases the risk of stroke.
-Red meat (increased risk by 11%) contains large amounts of saturated fat, which is linked with higher cholesterol, another risk factor for stroke (7).
-While processed meat, (increased risk by 17%) is often manufactured with a high level of salt, which increases the risk of high blood pressure and, in turn, the probability of stroke.
-(8)
+Research shows, the more processed meat, unprocessed meat and poultry we eat, but not fish, significantly increases the risk of stroke (5).
+Red meat contains large amounts of saturated fat, which is linked with higher cholesterol, another risk factor for stroke.
+Processed meat is often manufactured with a high level of salt, which increases the risk of high blood pressure and, in turn, the probability of stroke.

 - Ana Sandoiu.
 How different foods affect the risk of different types of stroke.
 Medical News Today.
 February 24, 2021.
 Fact checked by Rita Ponce, Ph.D.